 What is involved in making a self master?

-As a general principle, it makes sense to do as little as possible.
-This is because it’s very easy to ruin a track with too much processing.
+As a general principle, it makes sense to do as little as possible because it’s very easy to ruin a track with too much processing.
 If you find you need to make major changes to get a track sounding OK, there might be problems that would be better fixed by going back to your mix.

 The process I recommend is: